What Is a Digital Mortgage Process?

 Key insights

-A digital mortgage is a home loan with an entirely virtual application and underwriting process.
+A digital mortgage is a home loan with a virtual application and underwriting process.

 Jump to insight